laristra/portage/doc/example.md

 on a source mesh.
 Reconstructed material polygons are further intersected with cells on a target mesh.
 Therefore, an input file specifying volume fractions (and optionally material centroids for MOF) is required in addition to specification of the meshes and multiple material fields.
+For now, this app works only in serial.

 ~~~sh
 portageapp_multimat_jali \